Share Post:

 • Demonstrate compelling value (the type of value that makes deals happen)

 With initial discovery calls often scheduled for 10-15 minutes, how many lousy questions do you want to ask?
-How many questions that fail to reveal the full value and problem you can fix can you afford?
+How many questions fail to reveal the full value and problem you can fix can you afford?

-There are many great discovery questions you can ask, and this article is not meant to be a checklist or anything close to being completely conclusive.
+There are many great discovery call questions you can ask, and this article is not meant to be a checklist or anything close to being completely conclusive.
 The best questions will come from listening and asking pertinent questions that help reveal opportunities specific for that prospect.
 But the following discovery question examples, in no particular order, will work beautifully to aid your objective of creating fit and value.

 1. Can you tell me more about that?